barblin/template-cookbook/README.md

 ## How to use?
 - Sections that are optional will be marked with (o)
 - All other sections have to be provided by the creator
+- Add a specfic departement to the responsibility section
 - Replace the text beneath each section with your own contribution
 - Stay concise
 - Always provide examples that are tested